 Credit units transferred to LU from other universities or colleges or credited for PL are recorded, but quality points and grades from other institutions are omitted.
 Transfer of credits after enrollment to the university or cross enrollment is not allowed without a valid reason and should be approved by the Provost.
 Students who seek to earn an additional degree at LU and wish to use a part of credit units received at LU earlier are treated as students transferring credit from other schools, however the number of credits accepted for the new degree is to be determined but not restricted.

-A maximum of 92 academic semester units of transfer credit with passing grades “C” or better (or equivalent) may be applied to the BA degree.
-A maximum of 72 educational and 6 externship credit units with passing grades “C” or better (or equivalents) can be transferred to the BS degree.
+A maximum of 92 academic semester units of transfer credit with passing grades “C” or better may be applied to the BA degree.
+A maximum of 72 educational and 6 externship credit units with passing grades “C” or better (as evaluated by the Registrar) can be transferred to the BS degree.

-A maximum of 9 and 30 units of graduate work with a grade of “B” or better from recognized schools may be accepted as transfer credit for the Master’s and Doctor’s degrees respectively.
-Details related to the transfers can be found in the descriptions of each program.
-In some cases, additional graduate units may be transferred at the discretion of the Chief Academic Officer or for courses taken from affiliated institutions / articulation partners or cooperation programs.
+A maximum of 12 and 33 units of graduate work with a grade of “B” or better from recognized schools may be accepted as transfer credit for the Master’s and Doctor’s degrees respectively.
+In some cases, additional graduate credits may be transferred at the discretion of the Chief Academic Officer or for courses taken from affiliated institutions / articulation partners or cooperation programs.

 Credits earned more than 10 years prior to matriculation at LU cannot be transferred.
 Exemptions may be granted to students with college degrees for general education or foundation courses.
 CPL can be granted to the bachelor level courses only.